MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/service-how-create-invoices.md

 6. Fill in the **Document Date** field.
 The date you enter here will appear on the printed invoice and will be used to calculate the due date.
 7. Fill in the service lines of the invoice.
 Fill in the **Type**, **No.**, and **Quantity** fields to register items, resources and costs that have been used in servicing.

-## To create an invoice that combines posted shipment lines from one or more service orders
+## <a name="to-create-an-invoice-that-combines-posted-shipment-lines-from-one-or-more-service-orders"></a>To create an invoice that combines posted shipment lines from one or more service orders
 You might need to create a service invoice for the service that has already been shipped, either from one or several service orders, but not yet invoiced or consumed.
 You can fill in the invoice lines automatically with the selected posted shipment lines for a specific customer.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Service Invoices**, and then choose the related link.